danderson00/socket/features.md

 name|The name of the feature
-api|Functions to add to the host API middleware|Middleware to add to the execution stack onConnect|A callback that executes when a new connection occurs handshake|A callback to interact with the handshaking process.
+api|Functions to add to the host API middleware|Middleware to add to the execution stack onConnect|A callback that executes when a new connection occurs.
+Passed the connection object onDisconnect|A callback that executes when a connection is disconnected.
+Passed the connection object handshake|A callback to interact with the handshaking process.
 See below

 ## Consumer Features